 This multilayered pastry cake is stuffed with poppy seed, walnut, cottage cheese, and tart apple fillings.
-The cake can be assembled up to 2 days before baking.
+Though time-consuming to assemble, the dough and fillings are a cinch to make and work with, and, once assembled, the cake can be refrigerated for up to 2 days before baking.

 For the Strudel Dough and Baking

 - 2 1⁄4 cups (10 1/4 oz.) all-purpose flour